 "NO QUEENSBURY RULES" FAIRBAIRN and SYKES: FATHERS OF MODERN CLOSE COMBAT 1940-1942.
-(SUMMER DISCOUNT)
+(SPECIAL DISCOUNT)

 Author: Paul R. Child